-However, you really should factor for the process taking eight weeks and it’s not unusual for the conveyancing to be completed within 12 weeks if there are some ‘niggles’.
+However, you really should factor in the process taking eight weeks, and it’s not unusual for the conveyancing to be completed within 12 weeks if there are some ‘niggles’.

 The full survey will bring peace of mind and if defects are found then you can use this information to negotiate a better price or have the seller carry out the repairs before completing the sale.